Posted on February 13th, 2017

 Illinois is another U.S. state where the problem of asbestos exposure was extremely acute, with the carcinogenic mineral having been employed by a wide range of industries throughout the last century, including power generation, agriculture, and the petroleum industry.
 Moreover, 30 cities in Illinois received approximately 372,776 tons of vermiculite contaminated with asbestos from Libby, Montana.
-Some of the facilities which processed asbestos-tainted vermiculite are located in Peoria, Chicago, Calumet City and Quincy.
+Some of the facilities which processed asbestos-contaminated vermiculite are located in Peoria, Chicago, Calumet City, and Quincy.

 West Chicago was the most affected city, as workers at the W.R.
-Grace & Company facility handled over 273,000 tons of tainted vermiculite between 1974 and 1990.
+Grace & Company facility handled over 273,000 tons of contaminated vermiculite between 1974 and 1990.
 Traces of asbestos were still present in the soil surrounding the plant in 2003, according to a test conducted by the U.S. Environmental Protection Agency.

 Even though occupational exposure implies serious health risks for all employees, asbestos-related diseases are more frequent among Illinoisans who worked in power generation plants and oil refineries.
 Thousands of personal injury lawsuits have been filed against renowned oil companies such as Mobil, Shell, and Amoco, while multiple power plants, including Dresden Generating Station and Zion Nuclear Power Station, have been listed as defendants in asbestos litigation cases.

 Other high-risk occupations for Illinois residents who worked between 1935 and 1980 include: